0mWindyBug/PnpNotifyResearch/README.md

 # PnpNotifyResearch
-a driver o enumerate registered pnp callbacks for a particular interface class based on reversal of IoRegisterPlugPlayNotification
+PoC driver to  enumerate registered pnp callbacks for a particular interface class based on reversal of IoRegisterPlugPlayNotification